 Job Prospects...
 At a glance

-Prospects for bricklayers over the next few years are good, due to growing building activity in Auckland and the continuing rebuild in Canterbury.
+Prospects for bricklayers over the next few years are good, mainly due to growing building activity in Auckland.
 Other regions still have many opportunities.

 Bricklayers build structures like walls, houses and chimneys, using bricks, stones or concrete blocks.
 On smaller projects, they usually work alone, while on bigger projects they work as a team in coordination with other tradespeople.